rudra3/frontend/readme.md

 # hello rudra this side

-under frontend readme is a file
+under frontend README is the  file

 ## full hritik rudra